pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 ## Task 1: Installtion of Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)

+***Ingress Controller***
+This section supports two distinct functions related to an ingress controller.
+First, it supports installing an ingress controller to a Kubernetes cluster.
+Second, it supports adding the necessary routes to an ingress controller to make a deployed WebLogic domain’s endpoints accessible.

+In this Task, we install the *Ingress Controller*.

 1. Click *Ingress Controller*.
 You can see some pre-filled values, let it remain the same and click *Install Ingress Controller*.
     ![Install Ingress Controller](images/InstallIngressController.png)